-Being an existing user and holding an account on all three SiteGround plans, I deployed three demo sites on each hosting plans for more than two months.
+Being an existing user and holding an account on all three SiteGround plans, I deployed three demo sites on each hosting plan for more than two months.

-I monitored the performance of each sites and thus sharing my insights below.
+I monitored the performance of each site and thus shared my insights below.

-By the end of the post, you will able to choose a plan based on your need.
+By the end of the post, you will choose a plan based on your need.

-Summary: If you are just getting started out, SiteGround Startup plan is enough.
-If you have plans to host more than one site in the next six months, choose SiteGround Growbig.
-If you are having a high traffic sites, for ex. sites getting more than 1000 visits per day, choose SiteGround GoGeek.
+Summary: If you are just getting started out, the SiteGround Startup plan is enough.
+If you plan to host more than one site in the next six months, choose SiteGround Growbig.
+If you have high traffic sites, for ex.
+For sites getting more than 1000 visits per day, select GoGeek SiteGround.

 SiteGround Startup Vs Growbig Vs GoGeek

-Here is the insights of three hosting plans categorized based on features, performance and support.
+Here are the insights of three hosting plans categorized based on features, performance, and support.

 GoGeek offers maximum uptime

-It just common the starter plan of any hosting companies will be hosting a large number of sites when compared to higher plans where few sites per servers will be added.
-Thus it impact uptime of all sites in the server.
+It is just common the starter plan of any hosting company will be hosting a large number of sites compared to higher plans where a few sites per server will be added.
+Thus it impacts the uptime of all sites on the server.